 While non-custodial wallets are much more powerful than custodial wallets, custodial wallets are definitely getting better.

-Although self-custody may not be the right choice for everybody, we hope this course will help you understand the pros and cons of centralized systems, custodial and non-custodial wallets, and to choose the option that’s right for you.
+Although self-custody may not be the right choice for everybody, this course will help you understand the pros and cons of centralized systems, custodial and non-custodial wallets, and to choose the option that’s right for you.